-- (1) The purpose of the intergovernmental steering committee contemplated in section 6(a) is to coordinate the applicable contributions into the municipal spatial development framework and to- - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the municipal spatial development framework or an amendment or review thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) If the Municipality decides to establish an intergovernmental steering committee, the Municipality must, before commencement of the preparation, amendment or review of the municipal spatial development framework, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the municipal spatial development framework. - (3) The purpose of the project committee contemplated in section 6(a) is to - (a) prepare, amend or review the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the drafting of the municipal spatial development framework or amendment of the municipal spatial development framework is progressing according to the approved process plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and organs of state as contemplated in section 24(1) of the Municipal Systems Act; - (f) facilitate the integration of other sector plans into the municipal spatial development framework; - (g) oversee the incorporation of amendments to the draft municipal spatial development framework or draft amendment or review of the municipal spatial development framework to address comments obtained during the process of drafting thereof; - (h) if the Municipality decides to establish an intergovernmental steering committee - - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and
+- (1) The purpose of the intergovernmental steering committee contemplated in section 6(a) is to coordinate the applicable contributions into the municipal spatial development framework and to- - (a) provide technical knowledge and expertise; - (b) provide input on outstanding information that is required to draft the municipal spatial development framework or an amendment or review thereof; - (c) communicate any current or planned projects that have an impact on the municipal area; - (d) provide information on the locality of projects and budgetary allocations; and - (e) provide written comment to the project committee at each of various phases of the process. - (2) The Municipality must, before commencement of the preparation, amendment or review of the municipal spatial development framework, in writing, invite nominations for representatives to serve on the intergovernmental steering committee from- - (a) departments in the national, provincial and local sphere of government, other organs of state, community representatives, engineering services providers, traditional councils; and - (b) any other body or person that may assist in providing information and technical advice on the content of the municipal spatial development framework. - (3) The purpose of the project committee contemplated in section 6(a) is to - (a) prepare, amend or review the municipal spatial development framework for adoption by the Council; - (b) provide technical knowledge and expertise; - (c) monitor progress and ensure that the drafting or amendment of the municipal spatial development framework is progressing according to the approved process plan; - (d) guide the public participation process, including ensuring that the registered key public sector stakeholders remain informed; - (e) ensure alignment of the municipal spatial development framework with the development plans and strategies of other affected municipalities and organs of state as contemplated in section 24(1) of the Municipal Systems Act;

-- (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consist of - - (a) the Municipal Manager; - (b) municipal employees in the full-time service of the Municipality designated by the Municipality.
+- (f) facilitate the integration of other sector plans into the municipal spatial development framework; - (g) oversee the incorporation of amendments to the draft municipal spatial development framework or draft amendment or review of the municipal spatial development framework to address comments obtained during the process of drafting thereof; - (i) if the Municipality decides to establish an intergovernmental steering committee- - (i) assist the Municipality in ensuring that the intergovernmental steering committee is established and that timeframes are adhered to; and - (ii) ensure the flow of information between the project committee and the intergovernmental steering committee. - (4) The project committee must consist of - - (a) the Municipal Manager; - (b) municipal employees from at least the following municipal departments: - (i) the integrated development planning office; - (ii) the planning department; - (iii) the engineering department; - (iv) the local economic development department; - (v) the environmental services department; and - (vi) the human settlement department.